EricChristensen/CsvConverter/README.md

 file with the CsvHelper.
 Any conversions that cannot be completed are logged to the log file.

 #### Next steps
-Turning the converted into an interface was the next step.
+Turning the converter into an interface was the next step.
 The classes that extend from the interface would just need to define their input object, output object, and inputToOutput function.
 This would open up the door to being able to work with many inputs and outputs and use collections of different converters in classes that cared to do so.
 And additional next step would be to define the input and output objects